ShaunMaher/MikrotikNotes/Wireguard.md

 add action=accept chain=forward comment="Wireguard listening port on isr2" dst-address=2403:5800:3200:1403:300::1/128 dst-port=13231 log=yes log-prefix=WG protocol=udp
 ```

+## Public DNS record
+Now that you have assigned a persistent IPv6 address that the devices will be connecting to, we can make some future steps a little easier by creating a
+public DNS record that points to this address.

+If you don't own a public DNS domain you can skip this step or look to some of
+the free DNS record hosting solutions available (or just buy a cheap domain).

+TODO

 ## Wireguard Terminology
 Before we get into the wireguard setup itself, I found some of the fields in
 both the Android client and the RouterOS configuration to be a little ambiguous.